rjkviegas/skills-workshops/week-1/mocking_1/COACH_INSTRUCTIONS.md

 ### Board stuff

+> I found example 1 in `./images` a bit hard to follow.
+I created a different example 1 in `example_1/broken_bike.rb`.
+It includes Bike tests to illustrate how fewer tests break if you isolate dependencies.
+It can be livecoded, then collectively diagrammed.

 Using the whiteboard and the images in ./images, demonstrate the principle of isolating unit tests using doubles:

 - First, using a simple example with `DockingStation` and `Bike`